Changelog

 - Function

-.
+get_optical_flow()now takes a parameteroptical_flow_type.
 The function now includes the option to compute Farneback's dense optical flow on top of Lucas-Kanade sparse optical flow.
 Several other Farneback control parameters have been added to the function, but have all been defined with defaults and typical values in the function documentation. - Furthermore, due to the sheer size of outputted csv files from

-has been added.
+get_optical_flow(), a new parametercsv_sample_freqhas been added.
 This value (given in milliseconds) determines how frequently the function will write out optical flow vectors to the outputted csv file.
 This is implemented using a rolling time window, and comparing the current video timestamp with its value at each iteration of the running loop.

 Removed